syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ## Getting datasource of dropdown list

-Get the `datasource` from the component instance.
-You will get the data from the component instance in the following sample rendered with a button click.
+To get the `datasource` from the Syncfusion Blazor DropDownList component instance, you can use the DataSource property of the component.
+Here's an example of how you can get the data source when a button is clicked.

+In the following example, the DropDownList component is rendered with a list of object as the data source.
+When the button is clicked, method is called and the data source is obtained using the DataSource property of the DropDownList instance.

 {% highlight cshtml %}